excusezmoi/linkageAnalysis/README.md

 For numbering the links.
 See .pdf for reference.

 ### normal or symbolic
-Normal variables with values are named with a "v" in the middle, e.g. rv1, rv2, which is different from symbolic ones.
+Normal variables with numerical values are named with a "v" in the middle, e.g. rv1, rv2, which is different from symbolic ones.